backdrop-contrib/slick/README.txt

 Please consider helping in the issue queue, provide improvement, or helping with documentation.

 If you find this module helpful, please help back spread the love.
+Thanks.

 AUTHOR/MAINTAINER/CREDITS